-Which sleep and respiratory care products are affected by the recall notification/field safety notice?
-The affected ~20 CPAP, BiPAP and ventilator products can be found at www.philips.com/src-update.
-The products can be grouped in five device categories by their air path design.
-The first-generation DreamStation devices are the largest device category, representing approximately 68% of the registered affected devices globally.
+Which sleep and respiratory care products are affected by the recall notification/field safety notice\?
+The affected CPAP, BiPAP sleep therapy and ventilator devices can be found at www.philips.com/src-update.
+The CPAP and BiPAP sleep therapy devices represent the vast majority of the registered affected devices globally.